giuseppetotaro/ISATabParser/README.md

 ## What’s the next
 The most important improvement is to refine these three parsers and combine them in order to parse a ISArchive as well as possible.
 Another improvement is better mapping of study and assay data on XHTML structures.

-## TIKA-
+## TIKA-1580
-An issue has been created on the Tika Issue Tracker system: [TIKA-](https://issues.apache.org/jira/browse/TIKA-).
+An issue has been created on the Tika Issue Tracker system: [TIKA-1580](https://issues.apache.org/jira/browse/TIKA-1580).
 Please refer to that issue for comments and feedback.